dstrnad17/phys798/Linear_Regression_Exercise.md

 Model 2: The model uses pytorches minimiztion and linear functions as well as stocastic gradient decent.

 Model 3: The final model includes a linear layer, a Relu non-linear activation and final linear output layer in a simple nearal network model.
-It also uses stocastic gradient decent.
+It also uses stochastic gradient decent.

 Log file: The logfile outputs the mean square error for the three models as well as the error for the matrix inversion solution with the same outputs and inputs.